etro-js/etro-js.github.io/README.md

 ## Contributing

-First off, thanks for wanting to contribute to Etro's documentation!
-Every contribution to this site helps make Etro more popular and accessible.
+First off, thanks for contributing to Etro's documentation!
+Every contribution helps make Etro more popular and accessible.
 There are a few ways you can help:

 - If you would like to request a change to be made to the site, please open an [issue].